zaren/rash/README.md

 RASH ("Remote Apple Shell Helper") is a script written to assist in the management of macOS computers.
 It is designed to execute a shell command on a specified group of machines.

+## Why?

+I do a lot of Mac management via shell commands or scripts.
+I've always used Apple's Apple Remote Desktop software, but it's... not always reliable these days.
+It won't see machines that are clearly on the network, and which I can SSH into manually.
+This script allows me to do my shell-based work while bypassing ARD's problem with not seeing the machins.

 This script is dependant on SSH private keys to function.
 See https://www.ssh.com/academy/ssh/keygen for the full explanation of the process in creating and installing private keys, but in short, do the following:

 ```